What is esophagitis?

-Patients who are on steroid treatments or have a suppressed immune system from their cancer treatments may develop an esophagitis that is caused by a fungal infection (called esophageal candidiasis).
-This is different than the esophagitis caused by the treatment and is usually treated with anti-fungal medications you take by mouth.
-Esophageal candidiasis typically gets better after 1-2 weeks of anti-fungal treatment.
+Patients who are on steroid treatments or have a suppressed immune system from their cancer treatments may get esophagitis which is caused by a fungal infection.
+This is called esophageal candidiasis.
+This is different than the esophagitis caused by the treatment and is most often treated with anti-fungal medications you take by mouth.
+Esophageal candidiasis often gets better after 1-2 weeks of anti-fungal treatment.

-- Cut foods into small pieces and chew thoroughly before swallowing.
+- Cut foods into small pieces and fully chew the food before swallowing.

 - Avoid hot or spicy foods.